WendyAnthony/Code_Each_Day/Code-Projects-2020.md

 **Today's Progress**:
 - Victoria Census shiny app: Changed column names; added data dictionary to map column names from original data; added raw data table
 - Vancouver Census shiny app: copy/paste change Victoria to Vancouver
+- put both Vancouver & Victoria Census app in an iframe
+- created screenshots of 2018 monthly max temperature using GEE

 **Thoughts:**
 - would like to figure out how to put both Victoria & Vancouver Census apps in one shiny app, with options to choose one or the other